Quantifying how pressure on the ball wins AFL quarters

 - Find your team's threshold.
 After a few weeks of data you'll know your team's average rating in the quarters you win versus the quarters you lose.
 Some teams will have a threshold at 150.
 Others at 175.
 Knowing which side of that line you're on, in real time, is what turns a feeling into a system.

-- Find your premiership quarter.
-For some teams the gap concentrates in Q1 — they win on getting on top early.
+- Find your strongest quarter.
+League-wide, pressure predicts winning about evenly across the four quarters — but individual teams have their own shape.
+For some the gap concentrates in Q1 — they win on getting on top early.
 For others it's Q4 — they win on closing out.
 Capturing your own games tells you which type of team you are, and what to defend against from week to week.

 - See the leakage.
 A team consistently leaking pressure rating against a particular opponent often has a structural problem — wing roles too narrow, mids losing the contest, defenders dropping off too early.
 The number forces the conversation.